alexismenanieves/Model_Catalog/LEARNING_POINTS.md

 # Teradata
 - Config files to send to S3: Use a .config file and then define region = us-east-2 (or whatever region you are using) [8]

+# Matplotlib
+- To see points as circles without fill, use fc='none' and ec='your_color', or alternatively c='None' and edgecolor='C1' [9]

 # References
 [1] https://www.tecmint.com/download-and-extract-tar-files-with-one-command/
 [2] https://stackoverflow.com/questions/37453841/download-a-file-from-google-drive-using-wget